Pan-Fried Pork Schnitzel

 1. Step 1:

-How to make schnitzel in a frying pan?
-Prepare the necessary ingredients.
-If necessary, defrost the schnitzels in advance.
-Clean the meat, rinse and dry with paper towels.
-Wash and wipe the egg as well.
+How do you make schnitzel in a skillet?
+Gather your ingredients.
+If the pork is frozen, thaw it ahead of time.
+Trim the meat, rinse it, and pat it dry with paper towels.
+Wash and wipe the eggs too.

 2. Step 2: